renepacchaux/huntington-bank-pavilion/README.md

 # Huntington Bank Pavilion

-## Navigating Northerly Island on mobile
+## Navigating Northerly Island on Mobile
 Early on in the process, even the branding of our project was starting to take shape.
 The team trajectory imagined intuitive solutions that felt well-imagined.
 I was already eager to see the successful conclusion to this project.

 Ready to show off to our stakeholders, our team opened the gates to lawless time allocation.
 As long as you draw on excitement, what could stop you?